wildfly/quickstart/wsat-simple/README.md

 For a more complete example, please see the XTS demonstrator application that ships with the JBossTS project: http://www.jboss.org/jbosstm.

-It is also assumed tht you have an understanding of WS-AtomicTransaction.
+It is also assumed that you have an understanding of WS-AtomicTransaction.
 For more details, read the XTS documentation that ships with the JBossTS project, which can be downloaded here: http://www.jboss.org/jbosstm/downloads/JBOSSTS_4_16_0_Final

 The application consists of a single JAX-WS web service that is deployed within a war archive.
 It is tested with a JBoss Arquillian enabled JUnit test.

 When running the org.jboss.as.quickstarts.wsat.simple.ClientTest#testCommit() method, the following steps occur: